The Legend of Qin (TV series)

-The Legend of Qin (秦时明月 (qín shí míng yuè)), also Qin's Moon, is a CG Chinese animated wuxia TV series produced by Robin Shen (沈乐平), and directed by Chen Qianyuan (陈乾元).
-The story is based on novel of the same name by Taiwanese writer and entrepreneur Sayling Wen.
-It is China's first 3D animation, produced by Sparkly Key Animation Studio (Sparkly Key) in Hangzhou, Zhejiang.
-The series was first broadcast around Chinese New Year in 2007.
+The Legend of Qin, also known as Qin's Moon, is a Chinese CG animated wuxia television series produced by Robin Shen, and directed by Chen Qianyuan.
+The story is based on the novel of the same title by Taiwanese writer Sayling Wen.
+It is China's first 3D animated series, produced by Sparkly Key Animation Studio (Sparkly Key) in Hangzhou, Zhejiang.
+The series was first broadcast around the Lunar New Year in 2007.

-The tile means "The bright moon of Qin Era", quoted from Chu Sai Er Sho, Come out to dangerous places in border area -2 poems, written by Wang Changling in Tang dynasty.
-Two main characters: Tianming, and Yue-er align with the words Ming(Bright) and Yue(Moon) from title.
-The complete series covers a 30-year period (including memories) from 221 to 206 BC: the building of the Qin empire, to the end of the capital, Xianyang, which was attacked by Chu rebels.
-It features a juvenile named Tianming, who becomes a hero and changes the course of history with his exploits.
+The tile means "bright moon of the Qin era", quoted from poems by the Tang dynasty poet Wang Changling.
+The names of two main characters – Tianming and Yue'er – correspond to the ming (bright) and yue (moon) in the Chinese title.
+The story spans a 30-year period (including memories) from the founding of the Qin dynasty in 221 BC to its fall in 206 BC.
+It features a young man named Tianming, who becomes a hero and changes the course of history with his exploits.

-Story
+Synopsis

-The Legend of Qin follows the Qin dynasty from when the Emperor of the Qin, King Zheng conquered the other 6 kingdoms and unified China, to the rise of the king of Western Chu, Xiang Yu, who capture the capital city, Xianyang.
+The Legend of Qin follows the history of the Qin dynasty from the conquests that unified China in 221 BC to the fall of the Qin capital Xianyang in 206 BC.

-The story revolves around a young protagonist, Jing Tianming who carries the blood of a hero, maturing from a weak and ignorant young boy into a great hero who single-handedly changes history.
+The story revolves around a young protagonist, Jing Tianming who carries the blood of a hero, maturing from a weak and ignorant young boy into a great hero who singlehandedly changes the course of history.
 It chronicles his meeting with his protector, the master swordsman Ge Nie, who has betrayed the Qin Empire in order to protect Tianming.
 They join with the Mohists in the Machinery City who, after being attacked by the Qin forces, seek the protection and assistance of the Confucianists in Shanghai.
 The Emperor enlists the aid of the army under General Meng and other groups such as Quicksand, the Yin-Yang School and the Net Trap Organization to defeat the rebel forces.
 During this period, the Emperor is also constructing a great wall for defence of the empire, and builds a floating city to travel to three Immortal Mountains outside the East Sea of Shanghai city to obtain an elixir of immortality.

 The story unfolds on an epic scale, weaving history, fantasy and mythology with martial arts, swordsmanship, mechanical devices and magic.
 It traces an era of change, where, amidst the chaos and in the face of violence, dangerous enemies, difficult family relationships, friendship, love, sorrows and joys, eventually lead to the end of one era and the start of a new era in this romantic legend.